 Splendid development by Julian from Massive Media, art direction by Josh Thomas, and logo by Laura Benjamin.
 Thanks also to Greg at Eventfinda.

 Fluent is a new home for a team of experienced Dunedin environmental and infrastructure engineers.
-Alex helped them hit the ground running, with a nice integration of branding, web design document design & illustration.
+Alex helped them hit the ground running, with an integration of branding, web design document design & illustration.

 This project is a nice example of the advantages of involving designers in the discussion during the early stages, for a more coherent and strategic process.